+ Media Symposium

 We persist towards.
 We resist against.

 The symposium is in memory of the work and life of Professor Moses Shumow.
 On October 22, 2019, mediamaker and activist Moses Shumow passed away tragically in a train accident outside of Boston, MA.
 Moses was a firm believer in the power of story to reframe narratives of the marginalized.
 He worked tirelessly in the classroom and community, to help people use media to advocate for their rights.
 His classrooms were reflections of this work, and his students gravitated towards his commitment, passion and energy.
-This symposium will gather students, colleagues, friends and loved ones to continue the dialog that was so important to Moses’s work, and to communities around the world.
+The symposium annually gathers students, faculty, activities, practitioners, and those committed to more equitable futures to continue the dialog that was so important to Moses’s work, and to communities around the world.